mcmtroffaes/improb/docs/introduction.rst

 Points
 ------

-Subsets domain can be refered to in various ways.
+Sets can be refered to in various ways.
 First, a :class:`dict` that maps :class:`Var` instances to values::

     a = Var([1, 3, 4])